netter77/gettingandcleaningdata/README.md

 You need to have installed the library plyr on your machine.

-First of all is the lecture of the files into data frames from:
+First of all is the lecture of the files into data frames from giving files
 - 'features.txt': List of all features.

 - 'activity_labels.txt': Links the class labels with their activity name.